Star Trek: Lower Decks season 2: Casting and voice recording

-The series stars a group of ensigns serving in the "lower decks" of the Cerritos—Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford—and the ship's bridge crew who believe "the show is about them, but it's not"—Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
-After Shaxs died in the first-season finale, the second season introduces a new security chief, Kayshon (voiced by comedian Carl Tart), but Shaxs soon returns in a storyline that plays on the numerous times that characters have been resurrected in Star Trek.
+The series stars a group of ensigns that serve in the lower decks of the Cerritos: Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford.
+The ship's bridge crew, who have supporting roles, include Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
+After Shaxs died in the first-season finale, the second season introduces a new security chief, Kayshon, who is voiced by comedian Carl Tart.
+The season also depicts Shaxs returning to life in a storyline that plays on the numerous times that characters have been resurrected in Star Trek.

-After the end of the first season, McMahan confirmed that Jonathan Frakes would return as his Next Generation character William Riker in the second season after guest starring in the first-season finale.
-Marina Sirtis also reprised her Next Generation role of Deanna Troi in the first-season finale, but did not return for the second season because "the stories didn't go that way" according to McMahan.
+After Jonathan Frakes guest starred in the first-season finale, reprising his role of William Riker from The Next Generation, McMahan confirmed that Frakes would return as Riker for the second season.
+Marina Sirtis also reprised her Next Generation role of Deanna Troi in the first-season finale, but she did not return for the second season which McMahan said was for story reasons.
 He added that there would be other characters in the season returning from previous Star Trek series, and said they would "come in a way that you don't expect".
-Robert Duncan McNeill, who portrayed Tom Paris in Voyager, voices a commemorative plate of Paris that talks to a hallucinating Boimler, while Alice Krige returns as the Borg Queen from the film Star Trek: First Contact (1996), and Lycia Naff reprises her Next Generation guest role of Sonya Gomez.
+Robert Duncan McNeill, who portrayed Tom Paris in Voyager, reprises his role and also voices a commemorative plate of Paris that talks to a hallucinating Boimler, while Alice Krige returns as the Borg Queen from the film Star Trek: First Contact (1996), and Lycia Naff reprises her Next Generation guest role of Sonya Gomez.
 McMahan brought back Naff to have a callback that was not to one of the major Next Generation characters, and because he considered her to be "one of the original lower deckers".
-Additionally, Jeffrey Combs—who previously portrayed multiple characters across the franchise—voices an evil computer named AGIMUS; the evil entity Armus from the Next Generation episode "Skin of Evil" briefly appears voiced by Tatasciore, taking over the character from original voice actor Ron Gans; and the character Thadiun Okona from the Next Generation episode "The Outrageous Okona" makes a non-speaking cameo appearance as the DJ at a Starfleet party.
+Additionally, Jeffrey Combs—who previously portrayed multiple characters across the franchise—voices an evil computer named AGIMUS; the evil entity Armus from the Next Generation episode "Skin of Evil" briefly appears, voiced by Tatasciore who took over from original voice actor Ron Gans; and the character Thadiun Okona from the Next Generation episode "The Outrageous Okona" makes a non-speaking cameo appearance as the DJ at a Starfleet party.